U.S. Crypto Tax Bill Targets Passage by August 2026

 Key Sponsors

-Rep. Max Miller, a member of the House Ways and Means Committee, stated that the bill has already been circulated among committee members and that he hopes to announce a lead Democratic co‑sponsor soon.
+Obviously, Rep. Max Miller, a member of the House Ways and Means Committee, stated that the bill has already been circulated among committee members.
+Usually, He hopes to announce a lead Democratic co-sponsor soon.

 Current Tax Treatment Challenges

-Cryptocurrencies are currently treated as property, which has created complexities and uncertainties for investors and businesses alike.
-The new bill seeks to resolve these issues by introducing:
+Apparently, Cryptocurrencies are currently treated as property, Which Has created complexities and uncertainties for investors and businesses alike.
+Normally, The new bill seeks to resolve these issues by introducing:

 Bill Provisions